-Officially set up your company?
+Officially register your company?
 Congratulations!
 It’s time to move on to the next step - the billing.
 If you are confused about how to create an invoice to bill your clients, fret not.
 Simple invoices can help save time with all basic accounting details you require to bill clients for your work.
 Think of them as organised documents that are easy to understand and create.

 Here's the good news - the process is pretty simple, and once you get the hang of it, you can streamline the task with a base template.
 This is what you need to know about creating an invoice.